 Blockchain technology is viewed as a more promising than the cryptocurrency it was designed to support.
-The benefits of Blockchain has the potential to sustain its value for generations to come to support an array of different industries as follows:
+The benefits of blockchain has the potential to sustain its value for the long-term to support an array of business transactions that encompass:

 - Citizen Voting